Sign up for our newsletter, to get updates regarding the Call for Paper, Papers & Research.

 Impact of Crude Oil Production on Health.

 The primary health care financing and the necessary emphasis it deserves is needful.
 In Nigeria, most of the resources used to finance primary health care are derived from public sources particularly revenue which in Nigeria majorly comes from crude oil production.
-Karl (1997) analysis shows clearly that despite the huge reserves of crude oil popularly called petroleum in many states including Nigeria, these, has not been well translated to falling negative indices currently prevalent in Nigeria.
+Karl (1997) analysis shows clearly that despite the huge reserves of crude oil popularly called petroleum in many states including Nigeria, these have not been well translated to falling negative indices currently prevalent in Nigeria.
 Ideally, the greater the amount of crude oil produced, the better the health indicators.

 On the other hand, substantial body of research (Hodges, 2003; karl, 1997 and Watts, 2005) also suggest that despite the considerable wealth tied to oil extraction and exports, low income countries suffer economic deterioration and huge health problems.